REST

 People Pleasing & The Fawn Response

-The Fawn Response Have you ever found yourself saying “yes” when you really wanted to say “no,” apologizing for things that aren’t your fault, or putting others’ comfort ahead of your own?
-These are classic signs of the fawn response, one of the ways our nervous...
+Have you ever said “yes” when you really meant “no,” apologized for things that weren’t your fault, or put someone else’s comfort ahead of your own?
+These can be signs of the fawn response, one way the nervous system reacts to perceived threat.
+What Is the Fawn...

 Self Compassion